SidneyFC17/fieloelr/doc/UC-ELR-0003-Create Module.md

    4. The system verifies that the IsActive field is set to “false”
    5. The system verifies that the related course was not changed
    6. The system verifies that the Approval Grade is between 0 and 100
-   7. The system verifies that question pool is not used used when the questions have weighted questions
+   7. The system verifies that Question Pool was not changed
    8. The system verifies that the “Attempts Allowed” is “null” or greater than 0
    9. The system verifies that the “Attempts Allowed per Question” is “null” or greater than 0
    10. The system verifies that the “Weighted Questions” field was not changed